git-pull/tao-of-tmux/manuscript/00-foreward.md

 It's also available to read for [free on the web](https://leanpub.com/the-tao-of-tmux/read).

-## Errata
+## Errata {#errata}

 If you find errors in this book please submit them to me at tao.of.tmux <AT>
 nospam git-pull.com.

+You can also submit a pull request via <https://github.com/git-pull/tao-of-tmux>.

 I will update digital versions of the book with the changes where applicable.

 ## Book Updates and tmux changes